albinlundin/DurianGenomeAnalysis/README.md

 ### Questions from the student manual
-This section contains answers to (some) of the questions from the student manual.
+This section contains answers to (some) questions from the student manual.

 #### Questions from the Student manual regarding the assembly process
 - What information can you get from the plots and reports given by the assembler (if you get any)?